 What Five Agents Produced in About 15 Minutes

 Agent 1 (Strategist) pulled together blog name suggestions, site architecture, URL structure, and a tech stack recommendation with monthly costs.
-It gave me five name options and explained the reasoning behind each one.

-If I’d done all of this research manually, it would have taken me two to three weeks.
+If I’d done all of this research manually, it would have taken two to three weeks.
 Conservatively.

 What AI Can’t Do (And Why I’m Writing This Myself)

-Here’s the thing I want to be upfront about.
 AI gave me the roadmap.
 A very good one.
 But I’m still writing every article myself.

 Step 1: Choose Your Blog Niche